Cervus astylodon: Diet

 The Ryukyu dwarf deer was originally thought to be a browser.
 Using mesowear analysis, its teeth were shown to have sharp cusps with high profiles, which implied a significant amount of browse in diets; deer with a more abrasive diet tend to have more rounded lower-profile cusps.

 However, a 2021 study using dental microwear texture analysis indicated that the Ryukyu dwarf deer was a mixed-feeder or grazer instead.
 Deer with a higher consumption of graminoids show rougher tooth surfaces than those browsing on trees owing to the high content of abrasive silica in graminoid leaves.
 A comparison of C. astylodon from two different sites (Hananda-Gama Cave site and the Yamashita-cho Cave I site) show a different amount of wear, indicating a variable diet.

 Ecology

-The islands on which Cervus atylodon lived exhibited a depauperate fauna, with the only other large mammal being present on the islands being another indeterminate similarly sized deer belonging to the subfamily Muntiacinae, with large carnivores being absent.
+The islands on which Cervus atylodon lived exhibited a depauperate fauna, with the only other large mammal being present on the islands being another indeterminate similarly sized muntjac deer, with large carnivores being absent.
 Dental wear analysis suggests that the species had a long lifespan, up to 18-25 years, with low levels of juvenile and adolescent mortality.